 Terms: Varies by funding program

 The Canadian government offers a range of startup funding programs that you can use to get your business off the ground.
 One of the most popular options is the Small Business Loan Program, which is reserved for startups operating in Canada with less than $10 million in annual revenue.
-These loans are not available to those in the farming industry, nonprofits and religious organizations.
+These loans are not available to those in the farming industry, nonprofits or religious organizations.

 Such loans must be used for one of the following: